 Jean Days: As a fundraiser, jeans are allowed on Fridays for \$2.
 Jeans must be blue denim and have no holes or fraying or shredded hems.
 Jeans may be worn with or without a belt and must not be overly loose or tight-fitting.
-No sweatpants or yoga pants allowed.
-Any Grace/Spirit shirt may be worn on jean days.
+Any Grace shirt may be worn on jean days.

 Game Days: With administration's approval, Grace sports uniform shirts may be worn on special game days.
-Otherwise, they are only allowed to be worn on Fridays-jean days.